 - Spinach samples had, on average, almost twice as much pesticide residue by weight compared to any other crop.

-The impact of pesticides on human fertility continues to be a concern.
+The impact of pesticides on human fertility continues to be a major concern for humanity.
 Recent studies from the Harvard T.H.
 Chan School of Public Health found a surprising association between high-pesticide-residue produce and fertility problems among study participants.
 Women who reported eating two or more servings per day of produce with higher pesticide residues were 26 % less likely to have a successful pregnancy during the study than participants who ate fewer servings of these foods.
 Male participants who ate high-residue produce had poorer sperm quality.

 Brain health and pesticides exposure is also an issue, especially for children.
 The neurotoxic insecticide chlorpyrifos, which has been shown to cause harm to the brains and nervous system of children, is still applied to apples, bell peppers, peaches, nectarines and other produce.